drasyl/drasyl.org/content/blog/new-documentation-online.md

 <!--more-->

-While `https://docs.drasyl.org/` provides the documentation for the latest release, you can also go directly to a version-specific Documentation.
+While `https://docs.drasyl.org/` provides the documentation for the latest release, you can also go directly to a version-specific documentation.
 Just click on the version below the menu and select the desired release.

 However, you can also go directly to the desired version: